jina-ai/examples/audio-to-audio-search/README.md

 The `-s` option allows user to specify which segmenter to use. `vad` uses Jinahub's VADSpeechSegmenter,  and `time` uses TimeSegmenter.

+The `-e` option allows user to specify which encoder to use. `vgg` uses Jinahub's VGGishEncoder,  and `clip` uses AudioCLIPEncoder.

 The `-t` option allows user to specify what the match threshold is.
 If score of match is below threshold, then it is not considered a match.